 The median annual salary for a management analyst is $82,450 per year (Source: BLS)

-You can fulfill elective requirement of 45 credits with credits in arts and sciences, business, and other professional and technical subjects, including military science, health, nursing, engineering, education, computer science, home economics, secretarial science, architecture, drafting, auto mechanics, law, social work, and criminal justice.
+You can fulfill elective requirement with credits in arts and sciences, business, and other professional and technical subjects, including military science, health, nursing, engineering, education, computer science, home economics, secretarial science, architecture, drafting, auto mechanics, law, social work, and criminal justice.
 Students must take Information Literacy.

 Sharpen the skills you need to execute the four functions of management (planning, organizing, leading, and controlling) in the workplace.
 This course introduces the activities involved in strategic management and how to use performance metrics to measure results.
 Learn how to evaluate an organization’s strengths, weaknesses, opportunities, and threats, and how to conduct competitive analyses.
 Readings and assignments cover manager roles and job responsibilities, leadership models, staffing, and managing change.